Learn to Ride at Green Heron Farm

 For those students interested in competing, we offer both schooling shows here, and the opportunity to ride in area shows and competitions.
 Many of our students have gone on to compete at the intercollegiate level in several disciplines.

-For very young children we offer pony lessons on the leadline.
+For very young children we offer pony rides on the leadline.
 They can also interact with the many animals on the farm.
 There are ducks, chickens and pygmy goats to visit and feed.

 Includes 2 students.
 Price shown is for each student.